 This board shows the whereabouts of different people, so you know who’s around the house each day.
 It can prepare you for unexpected changes, and you’ll be able to see if staff are away.

 The above are just some examples of the many types of communication aids available.
-Browse our full catalogue of communication aids for more inspiration on how you can easily communicate your needs.

 Communication aids in action

 At their SIL house, housemates Anton, Colin and Shauna love using the communication aids, assisted by their House Supervisor, Rose.